 I was pretty much hooked from those first few gigs.
 All so different – The Palais gig seeing them able to sell out a major London venue and then a month later playing a dingy nightclub where you could, if you chose, stand as close to the stage as you dared.
 It is a quality to be proud of and one that lasted throughout their career.

 So, how many time have I seen The Fall?
 A question that I’ve been asked a few times over the years and several times since we lost MES.
-I’ve actually lost count but from an old list I found this week, the figure was well in excess of 50 by the mid 1990’s.
+I’ve actually lost count but from an old list I found while writing this article, the figure was well in excess of 50 by the mid 1990’s.
 Yet, even that figure would not get me into ‘Fall nutter’ category.
-Fall fans embraced the internet right from the early days and the lovingly created and maintained website http://thefall.org/ is a remarkable archive and ongoing discussion place for all things The Fall and prior to this, the Fallnet mailing list proceeded all the Facebook and Twitter malarkey.
-It’s still going strong now, close to 25 years after it was first set-up.
+Fall fans embraced the internet right from the early days and the lovingly created and maintained website http://thefall.org/ is a remarkable archive and ongoing discussion place for all things The Fall.
+Prior to this, the Fallnet mailing list proceeded all the Facebook and Twitter malarkey.
+It was still going strong at the time of this post, close to 25 years after it was first set-up.

 I have to confess, the chaos of that night, temporally put my fascination of The Fall on hold.
-I attended a few gigs in London in the next couple of years but like watching a football team I came away thinking, I didn’t really enjoy it that much but I’ll just go to the next game and hope things got better.
+I attended a few gigs in London in the next couple of years but like watching a football team I came away thinking that I didn’t really enjoy it that much but I’ll just go along to the next game and hope things got better.

 It was the beginning of another period of amazing creativity for The Fall and one where MES would eventually settle on a fairly stable line-up (by Fall standards) for his band.
 Fall fans will argue forever about what their favourite album or track is but from that period the ‘Fall Heads Roll’ long player is generally regarded as a classic.
 I never tire of seeing and hearing the version of ‘Blindness’ on Jools Holland in 2005 and wondering what on earth Mr Holland is thinking about the sound emanating from the keyboard.

 The Fall may not have been everyone’s cup of tea and of course musical tastes are very much subjective.
-I once ‘treated’ my partner Jane (pregnant with our daughter) to a Fall performance at Cricklewood – for me, right at a high point of The Fall’s musical output.
-I have to confess the sound that night was loud, the bass was thudding away so much it vibrated right through your stomach.
+I once ‘treated’ my partner Jane (pregnant with our daughter) to a Fall performance at Cricklewood.
+For me it was right at a high point of The Fall’s musical output.
+I have to confess the sound that night was loud.
+The bass was thudding away so much it vibrated right through your stomach.
 Jane had to leave some of the gig because she said she ‘felt sick’.
 Her post-gig review was that it was, ‘just a noise’.
 Pretty accurate and perhaps a complement?
 I didn’t admit that I had seen other Fall gigs that had made me feel sick.

 I recall MES describing Fall fans as ‘Salt of the Earth’ and it is Fall fans who will be best placed to attempt to explain the diverse range of output of the past 40 years.
 However, remember, if you are a non-Fall fan then don’t consider criticising The Fall – only Fall fans have that option.
-We will defend the band to the very end – and returning the football analogy, just like you may do with the football team you support?
+We will defend the band to the very end – and returning the football analogy, that’s exactly what we often do with the football team you support.